The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 But here’s where it gets really scary:

-- 55% would go under with just $50,000 in damages⁵
+55% would go under with just $50,000 in damages

-Yet only 14% of small businesses are actually prepared to defend themselves⁶.
 The rest?
 They’re hoping that being “too small to matter” will somehow protect them.
+That hope is exactly what cybercriminals are counting on.

 Meet Lisa: When “It Won’t Happen to Us” Becomes “How Did This Happen?”